-A list of municipal resources is provided in Appendix 12 - Municipal Resources - Heavy Equipment,
+A list of municipal resources is provided in Appendix 12 - Municipal Resources - Heavy Equipment, additionally a list of approved contractors is available in CM9: D14/51751 and D14/51713

-5.21 Business Continuity
+5.43 Business Continuity

 In the event of an emergency the Executive Management Team (EMT) will support the Council in determining and implementing appropriate incident management strategies to enable critical business functions to remain operational.
 The EMT will be responsible for the management and restoration of business activities to normal levels of operation once an emergency event has concluded.